Offer Strategy

 Laser Facials: Quick, no-pain, no-downtime, no-consumable treatment that makes a terrific intro service.

 IPL: Similar to laser facials.
-Well-known and great entry point
+Well-known and a great entry point.

 Semaglutide: Effective treatment that is in high demand.
-Getting commoditized but can be minimized through correct offer structure.
+It is getting commoditized but this can be minimized through the correct offer structure.

 Challenging To Promote